 We also love that there’s more than one search function for products on their homepage, and there’s a Distributor Locator in their navigation toolbar – key website components that make an effective sales generating website.

 Use Digital Efforts To Increase Your Sales

 Today, an industrial distributor’s website requires more than an online product catalog.
 It needs to be useful, accurate, and easily accessible.
 Buyers’ habits have changed.
 Keep their attention with relevant blogs, videos, product comparisons, product configurators, CAD files for engineers, etc.

 According to McKinsey research, 57 percent of professional buyers surveyed said omnichannel convenience was one of the top three improvements industrial distributors should provide.
 They want 24/7 customer service, a complete e-commerce website, order tracking, and real-time inventory management.
 Is your industrial distribution company able to meet those demands?

 Learn how Thomas’ website design, e-commerce products, and marketing services can help you meet their needs and generate new leads for your team and sell new business.
 Contact the industrial marketing experts at Thomas for a free digital health check to see exactly what you need online to meet the demands of B2B buyers and distribution partners today.
 We'll assess your current efforts, compare them against your competitor, and give you insight into a real growth plan that works — we've been connecting buyers and suppliers for more than 122 years.
 TranPak, a pallets supplier wanted to become more visible to the right people: relevant purchasing agents and other industrial buyers ready to place an order.

 Additional Resources To Increase Sales:

-- The Playbook For Shifting Direct To Consumer Selling
+- The Manufacturer's Playbook For Shifting Direct To Consumer Selling

 - How To Create An Online Product Catalog